-Participants should be encouraged to follow best practice for travel including minimising use of public transport and limiting car sharing.
+Participants should be encouraged to follow best practice for travel including minimising use of public transport, limiting car sharing and observing Government restrictions on travel between different tiers.
 They should walk or cycle if they can.
 People from a household or support bubble can travel together in a vehicle.
 See the Government's safer travel guidance for passengers for further information.